mnyon-grandkru/ruby_rest_agent/README.md

 # Ruby REST Agent

-Encapsulates best practices associated with having a REST Client, and patterns developed processing info from places.
+Encapsulates best practices associated with having a REST Agent, and patterns developed processing info from places.
 The agent's scope includes the following domains:
 * Fetcher - The code that fetches different kinds of data from the internet, for whatever purposes are needed
 * Parser - Code to parse the results in order to prepare them to be added to a database